splunk-soar-connectors/dataminrpulse/manual_readme_content.md

       it's alert only.
 Thus, the severity of already ingested container would update only when an alert of higher severity than the existing one is ingested in the same container.
     - The priority order of severity levels (high to low): Flash > Urgent > Alert

-  - **Examples:**

-    - List the alert details with the list names 'Test alert 1,Test alert 2' and the query ("Test" AND "Application") OR ("text" AND "json") with page size for polling as 10:
-      - List names = Test alert 1,Test alert 2
-      - Query = ("Test" AND "Application") OR ("text" AND "json")
-      - Page Size for Polling = 10

     ### Addition of Custom Severities on Ingested Data